Healing Cancer With Light (7)

 Yet there are people alive in America who have had AIDS for several years but are now fit and well.
 They have found ways to stimulate their bodies' production of T-cells when conventional drugs were powerless to help.
 A variety of methods appear to have benefited them - meditation, herbs, acupuncture and megadose vitamin C among the most important.

 It is now clear, from very recent studies on the skin as an immune organ, and from old studies on the effects of sunlight on the white blood cell count, that sunlight can have a dramatic effect in this area.
 When sunlight hits the skin, it stimulates the topmost layer of living cells, the keratinocytes.
 These are the cells which produce the keratin, the hard outer layer of dead skin that protects us from germs and injuries.
-It was always thought that they had no other function.
-But new evidence has proved that when they are triggered by ultraviolet light, keratinocytes produce a chemical called interleukin-1.
-IL-1 has a simple but potent effect: it causes white cells, and T-cells in particular, to multiply in number.

 Since this is the only way that such cells can be mobilised quickly to respond to a threat, IL-1 has been the focus of considerable interest among immunologists in recent years.
 Despite detailed research, though, it has been clear that we are a long way from the day when we can synthesise it in a laboratory.
 Now there hardly seems to be any point.
 Why spend millions on manufacturing something which our own bodies will make for free in response to sunlight?